dell/csm-docs/content/docs/getting-started/installation/helm/modules/replication/configmap-secrets.md

 ---

 ##  Communication between clusters
-Container Storage Module (CSM) for Replication Controller requires access to remote clusters for replicating various objects.
+Container Storage Modules (CSM) for Replication Controller requires access to remote clusters for replicating various objects.
 There are two ways to set up this communication:
 1. Using Normal Kubernetes users
 2. Using ServiceAccount token

-You need to create secrets (using either of the two methods) in each cluster involved in replication and provide their references in `ConfigMap` objects which are used to configure the respective Container Storage Module Replication Controllers.
+You need to create secrets (using either of the two methods) in each cluster involved in replication and provide their references in `ConfigMap` objects which are used to configure the respective Container Storage Modules Replication Controllers.

 >Important: Direct network visibility between clusters required for CSM-Replication to work.
 > Cluster-1's API URL has to be pingable from cluster-2 pods and vice versa.
 If private networks are used and/or DNS is not set up properly - you may need to modify `/etc/hosts` file from within controller's pod.